While this post is popular and many people read it, it is old. If you’d like to get a newer/different perspective go to the UPDATE: see this link.

 The research community is comprised those scientists doing medical research (and psychological research) on BPD.
 They publish scholarly articles and research in medical and psychological journals.
 Some “supposed” psychological researchers publish in the less-well-known and scientifically suspect journals (see my article about “Demonic Possession and BPD” for an example of this type of researcher).
 For the most part, these researchers don’t try and “cure” BPD, they merely provide data to other professionals about the configuration of BPD, the biology of BPD and the “common” features of BPD.
 This group of people does not differentiate between high-functioning and low-functioning BPs.
 In fact I have found no reference to high- or low-functioning BPD at all in any of these research papers or reports.

 The therapeutic community is those practitioners (mainly psychologists, psychiatrists, social workers, other “therapists” and consultants) that try and “cure” or remediate BPD in patients.
+Sterile operations during pharmaceutical production and packaging should be strictly observed.
 Some (very few) also serve the families, friends, spouses, children, etc. (the Non-BPs).
 Their purpose in life is to help the BP overcome or to effectively manage their disorder.
 In this group of people, I have found no mention of high- or low-functioning BPs.
 The only “partial” mention is that of Dr. Paul Mason, who co-wrote “Stop Walking on Eggshells” with Randy Kreger.
 Several of these people within the therapeutic community have written popular books about BPD, including “Sometimes I Act Crazy,” “Lost in the Mirror,” “The Angry Heart,” and “I Hate You, Don’t Leave Me.”
 None of these books, as far as I can tell, refer to the idea of high-functioning vs. low-functioning BPD.
 Of course, Dr. Marsha Linehan and Dr. John Gunderson are prominent individuals within the therapeutic community.
 Their theories about BPD have a distinct influence on how therapy is conducted with people with BPD.

 The final community is the support community.
 This community is comprised of ex-BPs, Non-BPs and others who provide advice about how to “deal with” BPD or with someone with BPD.
 This community includes myself, the authors of “Stop Walking on Eggshells,” the author of “Tears and Healing,” A. J. Mahari, the proprietors of bpd411.org and others.
 Only in this community have I seen any mention of high- vs. low-functioning BPD.